Table of Contents

 That’s why it’s particularly important to avoid sealers with acidic ingredients like citrus solvent.
-These will actually damage your counters.
+These will actually damage your marble counters.

 Avoid linseed oil and tung oil as well.
-These will yellow over time, causing your once white marble to look old and dirty.
+These will yellow over time, causing your once white marble counters to look old and dirty.
 Although linseed oil is often touted as a non-toxic, non-VOC sealant, marble is not the place to use it!
 Look for a non-toxic marble sealer instead.

 What to Use for Sealing a Marble Countertop